nautes-labs/website/src/en/guide/user-guide/environment.md

 Use the curl command or other tools to execute the API request to create an environment.

 After the request is successful, the resource file for the environment will be generated in the `default.project` repository of the specified product.
-The example of a resource file for an environment is shown below:
+An example of a resource file for an environment is shown below:

 ```yaml
     apiVersion: nautes.resource.nautes.io/v1alpha1